Knight-Kaizen/JobListing---FullStack/README.md

 - Recruiters need to register themselves before posting any new job.
 They can login and post new jobs, also they can edit or delete the jobs posted by them.
 - Developers can view jobs, search jobs based on position and also filter jobs based on skills.
-- All the jobs with be shown with job position, salary, remote or office, fulltime/part-time and location.
+- All the jobs will be shown with job position, salary, remote or office, fulltime/part-time and location.
 Clicking on job card will redirect to detailed job description.

 ## Topics I touched while building it:
 - Password Hashing: Used bcrypt for hashing password.